dventura3/system-design/README.md

 - [RabbitMQ](https://www.rabbitmq.com)
 - [ActiveMQ](https://activemq.apache.org)

-# Messaging Model: Message Queues (Aka Point-to-Point)
+# Messaging Pattern: Message Queues (Aka Point-to-Point)

 A message queue is a form of service-to-service communication that facilitates asynchronous communication.
 It asynchronously receives messages from producers and sends them to consumers.
+Messages transport a payload and messages are persisted until consumed.

+Queues **provide a buffer for messages** in case the consumer is unavailable or needs to control the number of messages processed at a given time.

 Queues are used to effectively manage requests in large-scale distributed systems.
 In small systems with minimal processing loads and small databases, writes can be predictably fast.
 However, in more complex and large systems writes can take an almost non-deterministic amount of time.